w3c/wot-cg/Tutorials/whatiswot/12-Applications_in_Industrial_and_Agriculture_Systems/README.md

 ### Cross-domain Collaboration

 - Thanks to the interoperability of WoT, cross-domain collaborations are also made possible.
 In cross-domain collaborations, each system involves other systems in other domains.
-For example, Smart Factory with Smart City, Smart City with Smart Home.
-In these models, information can be exchanged directly between systems in a peer-to-peer manner or indirectly via collaboration platforms.
+For example, a Smart Factory and a Smart City can collaborate on energy grid management, where the city's infrastructure is influenced by the factory's energy usage.
+As different platforms and protocols can be used in WoT, information can be easily shared across domains.

 ### Summary